-Let us introduce you to five budget bars and five mid-price bars that are popular locally and come highly recommended if you want to have a drink and see Beijing's regular nightlife.
+Let us introduce you to some budget bars, some mid-price bars, and a couple of high-end bars that are popular locally and come highly recommended if you want to have a drink and see Beijing's regular nightlife.

 Many of these are in Beijing's hutongs.
 These hole-in-the-wall bars may not look much from the outside, but you'll like what you find inside.

 At night, the screens come up and tables get put outside, and this hutong favorite is bustling with locals and foreigners living in the area.
 Cellar door is the perfect place to relax and watch hutong life pass you by.
 The bar serves bottled beer (local and imported) at very decent prices.
 There are a few tables inside, so this bar is also a good option for when the weather starts to turn.

 Recently combined with Drum and Bell Bar after it suffered under Beijing's most recent wave of gentrification, in true Beijing style, nobody really knows what this bar is now called, but that doesn't make it any less great.

 It is located very close to Andingmen Station, and has an inside as well as an outside.
 The inside here is non-smoking, and looks like an extremely cozy living room.
 The outside and the deck are also decorated comfortably, with sofa's and pillows for lounging on the floor.
 The staff is extremely friendly, and they also have a pizza menu.